UrsSchmidt/calc/INSTALLATION.md

 ## Installation

-On Ubuntu you can simply run `install.sh`.
+On Ubuntu you can simply run `sudo install.sh`.
 Otherwise just copy the generated executable and the man page manually to the appropriate directories.